MicrosoftDocs/security/ciso-workshop/the-ciso-workshop.md

     - **[Asset Protection](the-ciso-workshop-videos.md#asset-protection)** – Discusses two key imperatives for teams that manage and secure assets (often IT Operations or Workload operations in DevOps).
 These teams must prioritize security work based on business criticality and must strive to efficiently scale security across the large, growing, and continuously evolving set of assets in the technical estate.
     - **[Security Governance](the-ciso-workshop-videos.md#security-governance)** – Discusses the role of Security Governance as a bridge between the world of business goals and technology and how this is changing with the advent of cloud, digital and zero trust transformations.
 This also covers key components of security governance including risk, compliance, security architecture, posture management, (strategic) threat intelligence, and more.
     - **[Innovation Security](the-ciso-workshop-videos.md#innovation-security)** - Discussion of how application security evolves into a modern approach (including DevSecOps) and key focus areas to drive success of this capability.
-    - **[Security Governance Maturity models](the-ciso-workshop-videos.md#maturity-model---security-governance)** describing real world journeys for Security Architecture, Posture Management, and IT Security Maintenance– including specific concrete actions to help you move up to the next level
+    - **[Security Governance Maturity models](the-ciso-workshop-videos.md#maturity-model---security-governance)** describing real world journeys for *Security Architecture, Posture Management, and IT Security Maintenance* – including specific concrete actions to help you move up to the next level
     - **[Next Steps/Closing](the-ciso-workshop-videos.md#summary--next-steps)** – wraps up the workshop with key quick wins and next steps

 > [!NOTE]